 Plus, Stoney Creek is nearby to respected interlocking stone manufacturers too:

 So the latest in interlocking paver stones is always just around the corner.

-Gardening and landscaping in Stoney Creek
+Gardening and landscaping in Stoney Creek and Hamilton

 Stoney Creek has a humid climate that’s cooler for those living by Lake Ontario than it is for residents living near the mountain.

 It’s also cooler for people who live on Stoney Creek mountain itself.

 The temperature can remain quite cold as far as late April.